Learn how to become a top woman leader in India with this list of 12 leadership qualities and skills to help women leaders succeed.

 Even high-achieving women lack self-esteem in one or more areas of their lives.
 This belief about oneself causes us to self-sabotage at crucial points in our lives, resulting in lost opportunities, abandoned plans and under-achievement.

 Self-worth is the belief that you deserve the best that life has to offer.
-Many cultures teach women that it is virtuous to be self-sacrificing and give up our own needs to support the needs of our spouses and children.
+Many cultures teach women that it is virtuous to be self-sacrificing and give up their own needs to support the needs of their spouses and children.

 Our lack of self-worth shows up in many ways – in how we abuse our bodies, allow our needs to be undermined and ultimately, in giving up the choice of having the career or business of our dreams.

 “Women do not negotiate for themselves in the workforce,” says Facebook COO, Sheryl Sandberg.
-This makes it hard for women to ask for a raise or a promotion when she starts a career and makes her reluctant to ask for bigger fees or charge higher prices in her business.
+This makes it hard for women to ask for a raise or a promotion when she starts a career and makes them reluctant to ask for bigger fees or charge higher prices in their business.

 No one can grow in a business or career without having mentors or role models.
 The “old boys club” ensures that men get the mentorship they need in and out of the boardroom.